bauwenst/fiject/README.md

 # Fiject
-Object-oriented, two-stage PDF figure generation library for Python.
+Object-oriented, two-stage PDF figure generators in Python.

+Gives an answer to *"How can I change the look of a figure without re-computing its data?"* which isn't possible in `matplotlib` nor `seaborn`.

 ## Features
 - Two-stage figure generation: